voxpupuli/puppet-mongodb/README.md

 Used with the slave setting to specify the master instance from which this slave instance will replicate.
 Default: <>
 *Note*: deprecated – use replica sets

+####Class: mongodb::mongos
+class.
+This class should only be used if you want to implement sharding within your mongodb deployment.

+This class allows you to configure the mongos daemon (responsible for routing) on your platform.

+#####`ensure`
+Used to ensure that the package is installed and the service is running, or that the package is absent/purged and the service is stopped.
+Valid values are true/false/present/absent/purged.

+#####`config`
+Path of the config file.
+If not specified, the module will use the default for your OS distro.

+#####`config_content`
+Path to the config template if the default doesn't match one needs.

+#####`configdb`
+Array of the config servers IP addresses the mongos should connect to.

+#####`service_name`
+This setting can be used to override the default Mongos service name.
+If not specified, the module will use whatever service name is the default for your OS distro.

+#####`service_provider`
+This setting can be used to override the default Mongos service provider.
+If not specified, the module will use whatever service provider is the default for your OS distro.

+#####`service_status`
+This setting can be used to override the default status check command for your Mongos service.
+If not specified, the module will use whatever service name is the default for your OS distro.

+#####`service_enable`
+This setting can be used to specify if the service should be enable at boot

+#####`service_ensure`
+This setting can be used to specify if the service should be running

+#####`package_ensure`
+This setting can be used to specify if puppet should install the package or not

+#####`package_name`
+This setting can be used to specify the name of the package that should be installed.
+If not specified, the module will use whatever service name is the default for your OS distro.

 ### Definitions